Goldorion/Fabric-Generator-MCreator/README.md

 # MCreatorFabricGenerator
 An unofficial plugin for [MCreator](https://mcreator.net/), a highly advanced Minecraft mod maker.
 Adds a [Fabric](https://fabricmc.net/) mod generator type.
-Currently this is very WIP, and most features are incomplete.
+Currently, this tool is very incomplete.
 ## Disclaimer
 This project is not official.
 Not affiliated with the respective owners and maintainers of Fabric, Minecraft, or MCreator.
 Do not expect any official support from their respective communities.

 ## Features
 * Advancement (Mostly complete)
-* Armor (Mostly complete) **To don't get an error, you have to select a sound.** (Not all sounds are included because mappings are not finished.
-Any help is welcome.)
+* Armor (Mostly complete) **To not get an error, you have to select an equip sound.**
 * Block (Mostly complete)
 * Food (Mostly complete)
 * Fuel (Complete)